Our Approach to Sustainable Design

 The power of housing providers to address climate change starts locally, in securing and expanding direct benefit—stability, health, adaptation—to the communities where they operate.

-As the market appeal of green-building certifications has dimmed, we also recognize that this paradigm has had the adverse effect of siloing sustainable design as a special interest, posing an apparent, if unintended, conflict with other interests (like housing development, and community-interest design).
-We have also learned that green-building frameworks are insufficient when applied to housing, when checklists and the market value of “green” lead the conversation, rather than the essential environmental and social value of the housing itself.
+We also recognize that the old paradigm has had the adverse effect of siloing sustainable design as a special interest, posing an apparent, if unintended, conflict with other interests (like housing development, and community-interest design).
+Green building frameworks don’t work well for checklists and the market value of “green” lead the conversation, rather than the essential environmental and social value of the housing itself.

 Our Action Plan